qba73/prodsim/README.md

 # prodsim
-Prodsim is a Go package for simulating and modelling production line processes.
+`prodsim` is a Go package for simulating and modelling production line processes.